 Best Time to Visit France

 One of the keys to planning a dream vacation in France is deciding which time of year to visit.
-However, the best time to visit depends on the specific destination in France, as well as the focus of the vacation.
+However, the best time to visit France depends on the specific destination, as well as the focus of the vacation.
 For instance, summertime is best for beach vacations in the South of France, while late spring is a wonderful time to experience the sidewalk cafés and lush gardens of Paris.

 If budget is a consideration, travelers should book a trip for the off-season.
 Hotel prices are much more affordable in the middle of winter than at the height of summer.